TheThing/jso/README.md

 # JSO - a Javascript OAuth Library

-**This is a fork of JSO 1.0 with various fixes and enhancements published to npm for our own convinience.
+**This is a fork of JSO 1.0 with various fixes and enhancements published to npm for our own convenience.
 Feel free to use though we probably aren't going to support it much.**
 **See original [JSO 1.0](https://github.com/andreassolberg/jso/) and [JSO 2.0 beta](https://github.com/andreassolberg/jso/tree/version2).**

 ## Fork's features [![NPM version](https://badge.fury.io/js/jso-browser.svg)](https://www.npmjs.org/package/jso-browser)